keajs/kea/README.md

+The principal operation of a website is to stream data between endpoints.
+Bytes start at the user's keyboard, pass through layers of application logic, land in the database and return back as impeccable HTML and CSS constructions.

+`kea-logic` brings your data to life on the frontend side.
+It uses components you know and love (`react`, `redux`, `redux-act`, `redux-saga`, `reselect`, `react-router`) to create a well-oiled machine.

+[`kea`](https://github.com/mariusandra/kea) is a collection of projects intended to fix the backend as well.

 # kea-logic

-`kea-logic` lets you create logic stores, and access their contents from React components as props.
+`kea-logic` lets you create logic stores with actions.
+These connect to React components and redux-sagas and carry data between them.

+The logic stores are designed to be well-readable, self-documenting and easily refactorable.
+You'll know how it works even if you have never seen the code before.

+In addition to this, `kea-logic` provides are helpers to simplify routing, code splitting and other parts of a good website.

+Please check out the [example application](https://github.com/mariusandra/kea-example) ([demo](http://example.kea.rocks/)) that will be dissected below.

+# Logic stores

-Logic stores consist of 1) actions, 2) reducers, 3) selectors and 4) optionally sagas.
+Logic stores consist of 1) actions, 2) structure (reducer + selector + proptype), and 3) optionally sagas.

-Logic stores augment your components, are stored in redux, and are connected via ES6 imports.
+Logic stores are connected through ES6 imports.

-If a picture is worth a thousand words, then [live code](https://github.com/mariusandra/kea-example) ([demo](http://example.kea.rocks/)) is worth a million:

 ```jsx
 // scenes/homepage/index.js - This the root component for the homepage scene